 The Winemakers Club opened in 2014 under the vaulted arches of Holborn Viaduct as an outlet for the independent importer of the same name, and offers an eclectic selection of wine to take away as well as a bijou wine bar area.

 The Wine Tasting Shop in Balham, run by Julia Michael, 'the very engaging owner' – a recommendation from Purple Pager and winemaker Jonathan Hesford.

-Patricia Stefanowicz MW quite rightly points out that we had forgotten to include The Wine Pantry, a wonderful little shop selling only English, Welsh and Cornish wines in Borough Market.
+The Wine Pantry is a wonderful little shop (and wine bar) selling only English, Welsh and Cornish wines in Borough market.

 The Winery in Clifton Road, London W9.
 Excellent hand-picked, actually foot-driven, selection from anywhere that owner David Motion has recently visited.
 Dry Germans are a speciality.